 This equation can be represented in tabular form, showing the percentage reduction in collapse resistance for a given unit weight carried by the casing, see below.

-To use Table 8, determine the ratio between the weight to be carried by the top joint of the weakest casing and the yield strength of the casing.
+To use above Table, determine the ratio between the weight to be carried by the top joint of the weakest casing and the yield strength of the casing.
 Then from the table determine the corresponding reduction in collapse strength.

 Example to explain the casing biaxial design :